typstyle-rs/typstyle/tests/fixtures/unit/markup/reflow/general.typ

 #highlight[Actually, it's muuuuuch worse in
 performance.
 Moreover the first version can be optimized to compute many marks at once. ]

+// Special characters that form syntax
+Text with -- en-dash and --- em-dash.

+// Escape sequences
+Text with \\ backslash and \* escaped asterisk.
+Newline escape \n and tab \t characters.